mounicasirineni/Recommender-System-using-Collaborative-filtering/README.md

 # Recommender System using Collaborative Filtering

+> **📚 Course Project** | IDS 572: Data Mining for Business
-> **📚 Master's Project** | University of Illinois at Chicago
+> **🏫 University of Illinois at Chicago**
 > **⏰ Completed:** Fall 2015
 > **📝 Last Updated:** February 2026 (documentation only)
-> **🔍 [View Development Timeline](../../commits/main)** - See original commits from 2015
+> **🔍 [View Development Timeline](../../commits/main)** - See original commits from Fall 2015

 ---

 ## Overview

-Built a movie recommendation engine using collaborative filtering techniques on the MovieLens dataset.
+Built a movie recommendation engine using collaborative filtering techniques on the MovieLens dataset as part of the Data Mining for Business course.
 Implemented both user-based and item-based approaches, as well as matrix factorization using SVD, to predict user ratings and generate personalized movie recommendations.

+**Course:** IDS 572 - Data Mining for Business
 **Technologies:** Python, Scikit-learn, Pandas, NumPy, Matplotlib

 ---